David M. Malone: United Nations University

-Malone was appointed by the United Nations Secretary-General Ban Ki-moon as Rector of the United Nations University (UNU) in Tokyo on 3 October 2012.
-He took up this position on 1 March 2013, and will retired from it on February 28, 2023.
+Malone was appointed by the United Nations Secretary-General Ban Ki-moon as Rector of the United Nations University (UNU) headquartered in Tokyo, Japan, on 3 October 2012.
+He took up this position on 1 March 2013, and retired from it on February 28, 2023.
 He published five books during his tenure, including ‘The Oxford Handbook of Higher Education in the Asia-Pacific Region’, co-edited with Devesh Kapur, Lily Kong and Florence Lo, comprising multiple chapters written primarily by authors from the region, to be published by Oxford University Press in November 2022.

 Authorship

 Malone has written a number of books, many of them concerned with the United Nations, international development, international security and Indian foreign policy.
 He frequently published academic chapters and articles in scholarly volumes and journals.
 As well, he writes regularly for the Literary Review of Canada.
 Earlier he had written on the political economy of civil wars, on the causes of violent conflict and conflict prevention, on Security Council decision-making, on Haiti and on Iraq.

 Malone's The International Struggle Over Iraq: Politics in the UN Security Council 1980-2005 was nominated for the 2006-2007 Lionel Gelber Prize, an award given annually to the best book on international affairs.